QuantumAI4Bio/AdaptiveFlow-VS/docs/vflp-2.0/features.md

 ## **Tautomerization**

 Often multiple tautomeric states of the same compounds exist at a given pH.
-VFLP 2.0 can automatically generate the tautomers using the cxcalc tool of ChemAxons JChem Suite, with the possibility to specify all options which the tautomer plugin of cxcalc provides.
+AFLP can automatically generate the tautomers using the cxcalc tool of ChemAxons JChem Suite, with the possibility to specify all options which the tautomer plugin of cxcalc provides.
 This can lead to a substantial increase in the size of the library.

 ## **Extremely Fast**

-VFLP 2.0 has an substantial additional speedup in addition to the perfect scaling behavior of VirtualFlow 2.0 due to the use of Nailgun, which runs a persistent JVM during the runtime of the workflow.
+AFLP has an substantial additional speedup in addition to the perfect scaling behavior of VirtualFlow 2.0 due to the use of Nailgun, which runs a persistent JVM during the runtime of the workflow.

 ## **Multiple Output Formats**